Globalizations for partial (co)actions on coalgebras: Partial actions on coalgebras

-In this case we say that the Hopf algebra $H$ acts on $D$ via $\Mc$, or that $\Mc$ is an action of $H$ on $D$.
+In this case we say that $H$ acts on $D$ via $\Mc$, or that $\Mc$ is an action of $H$ on $D$.
 We sometimes use the terminology global module algebra to differ the above structure from the partial one. \end{dfn}

-The above definition can be seen in a categorical sense, as follows (cf. \cite{R}*{Definition\ 11.2.8}): \emph{a $\Bbbk$-vector space $D$ is said a right $H$-module coalgebra if it is a coalgebra object in the category of right $H$-modules}.
+\begin{obs} The above definition can be seen in a categorical sense, as follows (cf.~\cite[Definition~11.2.8]{R}): \emph{a $\Bbbk$-vector space $D$ is said a right $H$-module coalgebra if it is a coalgebra object in the category of right $H$-modules}.

-Note that from this categorical approach, it is required a fourth property for $D$ to become an $H$-module coalgebra.
-More precisely, we need to require the following equality:
+Note that from this categorical approach, it is required a fourth property for an $H$-module coalgebra.
+More precisely, the following equality needs to hold: